swcarpentry/managing-research-software-projects/_episodes/10-integratable.md

     *   User-level configuration file in `~/.programrc` for user's credentials
         *   `rc` suffix is old Unix abbreviation for "resource control"
     *   Job-level configuration file for particular runs
+*   How to connect to other programs?
+    *   Use a shell script to combine everything: universal but limited
+    *   Run your program in a sub-process: ditto
+    *   Build a library with a command-line wrapper: flexible, but more work for users

 > ## Common and Rare
 >